 If you want to have someone prepare or lodge your tax returns, notices or statements, or to provide you with tax advice, you should ensure they are registered with the Tax Practitioners Board.

 You can check our TPB Register to see if a tax practitioner is registered.
-Tax practitioners include:

-Agreement on services provided by tax and BAS agents
+Agreement on services provided by tax practitioners